lynnfaraday/aresmush.com/tutorials/code/notifications.md

         char && recipients.include?(char) && char != author
       end

-> <i class="fa fa-info-circle"></i> **Tip:** If you're selecting particular characters, it's best to always check `char && ` before your actual selection.
+{% include tip.html content="If you're selecting particular characters, it's best to always check  <code>char && </code>  before your actual selection.
 Remember that there can be clients without a character if they're sitting on the login screen or not logged into the Web Portal.
-You don't want to get nil exceptions.
+You don't want to get nil exceptions." %}

 ## Event Types